| What

 hair bearing structure of the skin and should be kept

+intact to insure maximum growth.
 The follicular unit is seen on the surface of the scalp

 as a tiny group of hairs that appear to be growing together.